mtesseracttech/vertexify/README.md

-# vertexify
+# Vertexify
-Model Loader for use with Straal and Glium
+Model Loader for use with Straal and Glium.
+Attempts to provide a comfortable, idiomatic interface to load (and maybe in the future write) models.

-Supported file types:
+## Supported file types:

-obj
+* obj

-Maybe in the future:
+## TODO:

-gltf
+* gltf
-fbx
+* fbx
-stl
+* stl